NC State's record-setting setter, Megan Cyr, will compete for Team Canada at the World University Games in Kazan, Russia, in July.

 Third-year NC State volleyball coach Bryan Bunn talks about Tuesday's start of fall practice and the expectations for the Wolfpack for the 2012 season.

-In just three seasons, NC State volleyball head coach Bryan Bunn has turned the program around.
-Last season, the program earned a bid to the NCAA Tournament for the first time since 1987.
+Since taking over as the head coach of the Wolfpack, Bunn has turned the program around.
+In 2012, the program earned a bid to the NCAA Tournament for the first time since 1987.
 Bunn led the squad to a 22-10 record, highlighted by a 12-8 mark in conference play.
 His team also defended its home court very well posting an impressive 16-3 record in matches played at Reynolds Coliseum.

 In 2011, Bunn guided the Pack to a 20-13 mark, its first winning season and first 20-win season since 1996, while setting a school record with eight ACC victories.
 The Pack also had its highest ACC finish since 1999 and lost only one non-conference match all season, despite having 13 newcomers on his roster of 19 players.